-The grief that young adults experience when faced with a cancer diagnosis is multifaceted.
+The grief that young adults experience when faced with a breast cancer diagnosis is multifaceted.
 They, of course, encounter similar universal themes of grief as other cancer survivors may.
 Being faced with one’s own mortality is one of the most common.
 It becomes more complicated for young adults, however, because what contributes to grief goes beyond the cancer diagnosis.

 1. Feelings of Loss of Identity are Prevalent

 Young adults are at a significant stage of life development.
 They may be considering whether or not they want to be married, what kind of partner they desire, if they envision themselves being parents, if they want to go back to school or if they want to live somewhere else.
 These are all normal, healthy ingredients to being a young adult.